Joe Rosenfield – My Favorite Under-The-Radar Investor

 Joe Rosenfield Grew Grinnell College’s Endowment Dramatically Over 30 Years

-“If you like a stock, you’ve got to be prepared to hold it and do nothing.” – Joe Rosenfield
+“If you like a stock, you’ve got to be prepared to hold it and do nothing.” – Joseph Rosenfield

 Rosenfield was an alumni of Grinnell and had retired as Chairman of Younkers Department Store (Iowa folks know what I’m talking about) at age 65.
-He started devoting more time to the investment board.
+Luckily for them, he started devoting more time to the investment board.

 “Our job is the make this institution financially impregnable"